top of page

 By being constantly compared to them it could have triggered feelings of self-doubt and insecurity for you, even though you may well have achieved many great things; making it difficult for you to really be able to appreciate your achievements.

-A constant comparison like this in childhood can also promote competition and rivalry between the siblings and/or cousins and that may have led to unhelpful behaviours such as trying to "one-up" each other rather than being supportive of each other and celebrating each other's accomplishments.
+A constant comparison like this in childhood can also promote competition and rivalry between siblings and/or cousins and that may lead to unhelpful behaviours such as trying to "one-up" each other rather than being supportive of each other and celebrating each other's accomplishments.

 These feelings can stay with you as an adult and leave you feeling like you have to work twice as hard as anyone else in order to prove your worth and to gain recognition; but it's important to remember that we are all individuals, with our own unique strengths, talents and gifts.